 API Gateway Security Best Practices

 An API Gateway is a critical control point for your API traffic, making its security paramount.
 While gateways offer many security features, implementing them correctly and following best practices is essential to protect your backend services and data.
-Neglecting gateway security can expose your entire system to significant risks.

 Core Security Principles for API Gateways